NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 Thermistor Respiration

-The mainstream CO2 comes in the form of a self-contained serial kit set, utilizing the MULTI socket only as a serial port
+The mainstream CO2 comes in the form of a self-contained kit set with processed digital serial output, utilizing the MULTI socket only as a serial port

-The reality is the shortage of two connector sockets, and the flood of complaints from users insisting the single MULTI connector socket on the BSM-2301K was not enough.
-The manufacturer was pressured to respond with an updated model (BSM-2303K) with an isolated MULTI socket added.
-The isolation was done so as not to disturb existing Multi-parameter Unit with an additional MULTI socket.
-It means the additional MULTI socket is not a functional MULTI socket but it allows use of the Smart Cable for IBP measurement.
+The reality is the shortage of two connector sockets, and the flood of complaints from users insisting the single MULTI-parameter connector socket on the BSM-2301K was not enough.
+The manufacturer was pressured to respond with an updated model (BSM-2303K) with an isolated MULTI-parameter socket added.
+The isolation was done so as not to disturb existing circuitry with an additional MULTI-parameter socket.
+It means the additional MULTI-parameter socket is not a functional one and only could make use of the IBP amplifier hardware that come with it.

-Since the isolated MULTI socket is solely for IBP monitoring, it effectively relieves the MULTI socket of existing MPU to only measure either Thermistor Respiration or act as serial port for the mainstream CO2 kit set.
+The isolated MULTI-parameter socket was intended solely for IBP monitoring, effectively relieving the existing functional MULTI-parameter socket to only measure either Thermistor Respiration or act as serial port for the mainstream CO2 kit set.
 The solution was only partial, and it reduced two missing sockets to one missing socket; a total solution would have been just using dedicated sockets as there is no need for socket sharing.
+There was no need for the Smart Cables.

 There was no actual demand for additional IBP channel, but the BSM-2303 bedside monitor was camouflaged as an upgraded monitor with 2 channels of IBP.

-Under pressure, an additional isolated MULTI socket acting solely as an IBP amplifier had to be introduced
+Under pressure, an additional isolated MULTI-parameter socket acting solely as an IBP amplifier had to be introduced

-Similar to BSM-2301 bedside monitor, the Vismo PVM-2703 could not justify use of the MULTI socket
+Similar to BSM-2301 bedside monitor, the Vismo PVM-2703 could not justify use of the MULTI-parameter socket

 For networking, the Vismo PVM-2701 and PVM-2703 need the QI-202P Interface option but the interface is not equipped with a isolated Ethernet LAN interface.
 When connecting to a real-time LAN network, it is important and mandatory for hospitals to observe patient electrical safety by using a network isolation unit.